dotnet/designs/accepted/2022/FunctionPointers.md

 Using the CallConv* classes to represent calling conventions was added in V6 because new callling conventions needed to be added and would not fit within the 4 bits that were being used to encode the existing calling conventions based on ECMA-335.
 So the decision, arguably not the best, was made to encode new calling conventions using custom modifiers since that would not affect existing metadata readers or require a ECMA-335 change.
 However, there are alternative approaches which may or may not have been considered -- one such approach would be to change the encompassing byte to be a 32-bit compressed integer encoding instead which .NET/CLI uses extensively elsewhere.
 This compressed integer approach is possible since the encompassing byte did not use bit 7 (`0x80`) which is the flag for a compressed integer to switch from one byte to two bytes.
 This would require a ECMA-335 change which would break other metadata readers once two+ bytes are used.

 ## Modified types
 Obtaining all custom modifiers including `ref\out\in` is useful for those who read metadata for varying reasons.
-The proposal to support that is to expose functionality that returns a "modified type" which, for function pointers, is an extended function pointer type that internally has references to the custom modifiers which are exposed through `GetRequiredCustomModifiers()` and `GetOptionalCustomModifiers()`.
-These APIs only work with types that are returned from `FieldInfo.GetModifiedFieldType()`, `PropertyInfo.GetModifiedPropertyType()` and `ParameterInfo.GetModifiedParameterType()`.
+The proposal to support that is to expose functionality that returns a "modified type" which, for function pointers, is a wrapper over the unmodified function pointer and intercepts calls to `GetFunctionPointerParameters()` to return a "modified type" for each parameter.
+From that parameter modified type, `GetRequiredCustomModifiers()` and `GetOptionalCustomModifiers()` can be used.

+A modified type always start with a "root" function pointer obtained from `FieldInfo.GetModifiedFieldType()`, `PropertyInfo.GetModifiedPropertyType()` and `ParameterInfo.GetModifiedParameterType()`. **discussion topic**: a modified type "tree" ends with the modified parameter types.
+For example, if a field is a function pointer that has parameters and those parameters are also function pointers, the secondary function pointers are not accessible as modified types.
+This limitation was added to simplify the design.
+Without it, an N-level tree of modified types would need to be created, recusively.
+It is possible to add this in the future, however.

+The actual, underlying type is obtained through the existing `Type.UnderlyingSystemType` property.
+Note that type delegation through `TypeDelegator` also uses this property in a similar way.

 This "modified type" terminology is used internally elsewhere including the CLR, `MetadataLoadContext` and `MetadataReader`.
 A "unmodified" type is a standard type that does not have any custom modifiers, even though in metadata it may.

 In CLI metadata, only fields, properties, local variables, method parameters and function pointer parameters allow custom modifiers.
-A type, method or function pointer itself cannot have custom modifiers; function pointers use the "return parameter" to contain its custom modifiers used for calling conventions.
+A type, method or function pointer itself cannot have custom modifiers; function pointers use the "return parameter" to contain its modopts (optional custom modifiers) used for calling conventions.
 Thus, the new `GetModified*Type()` methods could be called `GetFunctionPointerModified*Type()` instead.
 However, the shorter version is used here just in case this no longer holds to just function pointers.

 For additional information on encoding, see ECMA-335 `II.23.2 Blobs and signatures`.
 Note that in C# a function pointer is emitted as an ECMA "StandaloneMethodSig".
 There are several other types of custom modifiers besides the calling convention ones.
 For example, in C#, a field is also a "signature" and can have a `volatile` modifier which is emitted as a custom modifier and will be returned via `FieldInfo.GetModifiedFieldType().GetRequiredCustomModifiers()` as the `System.Runtime.CompilerServices.IsVolatile` type.
 In C++\CLI there are additional modifiers including `System.Runtime.CompilerServices.IsConst`.